MicrosoftDocs/azure-docs/articles/search/search-howto-index-azure-data-lake-storage.md

 ### Add "skip" metadata the blob

 The indexer configuration parameters apply to all blobs in the container or folder.
 Sometimes, you want to control how *individual blobs* are indexed.

-You can do this by adding the following metadata properties and values to blobs in Blob storage.
+Add the following metadata properties and values to blobs in Blob Storage.
 When the indexer encounters this property, it will skip the blob or its content in the indexing run.

 | Property name | Property value | Explanation |
 | ------------- | -------------- | ----------- |